Temi-Michael/airbnb-clone-project/README.md

 ### Importance of Design Specifications

 Identifying design properties like color palettes, typography, and spacing from a mockup is crucial for translating a design into a functional user interface.
-It ensures visual consistency with the designer'''s vision, maintains brand identity, and provides a predictable user experience.
-A detailed style guide extracted from the mockup serves as a single source of truth for developers, reducing ambiguity and accelerating development.
+It ensures visual consistency with the designer's vision, maintains brand identity, and provides a predictable user experience.
+A detailed style guide extracted from the mockup is a single source of truth for developers, reducing ambiguity and accelerating development.

 ### Design Goals

 *   **Intuitive Booking Flow:** A seamless and easy-to-follow process for users to book a property.
-*   **Visual Consistency:** A consistent look and feel across the entire application.
+*   **Visual Consistency:** A consistent look and feel across the application.
 *   **Performance:** Fast loading times for a better user experience.
 *   **Responsiveness:** A mobile-first design that works on all screen sizes.